1914 - 2011

 In 1979, following a hospital stay during which he shared a room with William Lester, a Seventh-day Adventist minister who shared his faith with Martin, he was baptized.
 Within a year he shared with Delker his wish to someday accompany her.
 In 1980 he moved to Newbury Park, near the VOP, hoping that an opportunity to realize his dream would materialize.
 Over two years later, when an opening at VOP occurred, he was invited to join the VOP as Delker's accompanist.

 She described that experience in her autobiography, observing that because he was older and somewhat frail, he couldn't go on extended trips.
 Even so, they did travel widely, he accompanying her and sharing his testimony of how he became a Christian and joined the church.
-After he retired in 1986, they continued as close friends, and when she taped her 50th anniversary video in 2002, he accompanied her as she sang his Christian version of his enduring Christmas song, now titled, "Have Yourself a Blessed Little Christmas."
+After he retired in 1986, they continued as close friends, and when she taped her 50th anniversary video in 2002, he accompanied her as she sang his Christian version of his enduring Christmas song, now titled, "Have Yourself a Blessed Little Christmas," one which Delker and John Fricke had helped him rewrite in 2001.

-Martin was living in Encinitas, California, at the time of his death at age 96.
+Martin was living in Encinitas, California, at the time of his death on March 11, 2011, at age 96.
+His autobiography, Hugh Martin, the Boy Next Door had been completed and published in October of the previous year.
+He was survived by hs brother, George.